SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 ![]()

 Seeed NPi-STM32MP157C is an open source hardware development board based on the STM32MP157C microcontroller by Seeed Studio.
 Seeed NPi-STM32MP157C not only provides all of the system's source code for users to learn how to turn it into an arm development board, but it's similar in size to a Raspberry Pi.
 Although the house sparrow is small, but be fullies equipped.
 It includes a high performance flexible WiFi/bluetooth interface and two Grove connectors,  which make it easier to connect to the large grove sensor family.
-It supports the MIPI DSI interface and CAN FD interface, also compatible with Raspberry Pi's 40-pin interface.
+It supports the MIPI DSI interface, also compatible with Raspberry Pi's 40-pin interface.

  [![](https://github.com/SeeedDocument/wiki_chinese/raw/master/docs/images/click_to_buy.PNG)](https://item.taobao.com/item.htm?spm=a1z10.3-c.w4002-11172317909.10.1e729b66GJVV3r&id=533937368398)